 The ‘Giuseppe Tucci’ Museum of Oriental Art opened to the public in 1958 and houses finds from several Italian archaeological missions conducted in Iran, Pakistan and Afghanistan.
 As well as this are numerous objects purchased on the antique market, particularly those by Giuseppe Tucci during his voyages in Nepal and Tibet between 1928 and 1954.

-Since September 2016, the National Museum of Oriental Art in Rome has merged into the new Museum of civilisation, definitively closing in October 2017 for the transfer to its new headquarters in the Palazzo delle Scienze.
-While awaiting the definitive re-arrangement planned for the end of 2019, a temporary exhibition, “Open for Works”, exhibits over 650 objects from the Oriental Museum (of which about 60 is considered Islamic art) in the rooms of the Pigorini Museum, while the National Museum of Popular Arts and Traditions hosts a selection of the excavated Ghaznavid collection.
+Since September 2016, the National Museum of Oriental Art in Rome has merged into the new Museum of Civilisation, definitively closing in October 2017 for the transfer to its new headquarters in the Palazzo delle Scienze.
+While awaiting the definitive re-arrangement planned for the end of 2019, a temporary exhibition called “Open for Works” exhibits over 650 objects from the Oriental Museum (of which about 60 is considered Islamic Art) in the rooms of the Pigorini Museum, while the National Museum of Popular Arts and Traditions hosts a selection from the excavated Ghaznavid collection.

 Museo delle Civiltà | Museo d’arte orientale “Giuseppe Tucci”